-Have you noticed how babies not only take up a lot of room in your heart, but also a lot of room in your house?
-Are you frustrated with trying to make everything fit?
+Have you noticed how babies not only take up a lot of room in your heart but also a lot of room in your house?

 Of all the items, moms with limited space often struggle the most with high chairs.
 Why?
 You don’t only have to find room for a high chair, you also want to create a comfortable, safe space for mealtime memories.

-If you find yourself in this predicament, we’re here to help with an in-depth look at the best high chairs for small spaces.
+Sometimes dynamite can come in small packages.
+We’re here to help with an in-depth look at the best high chairs for small spaces.